Maryam-as/nextjs-foodies-app-router/readme.md

 This app is ready to deploy on [Vercel](https://vercel.com/) (already live!).
 Simply connect your GitHub repository to Vercel and it will handle the rest.

+Cloudinary ensures that user-uploaded images remain accessible even after deployments or server resets.

 ## Feature Improvements

-Currently, uploaded images by users are stored in the `/public` folder.
-This means that when deploying to platforms like Vercel, images may not persist between deployments.

-Future improvements could include:

-- Storing uploaded images in a cloud file storage solution such as **AWS S3**, **Google Cloud Storage**, or **Cloudinary**.
-- Updating the `saveMeal` function to upload images to the cloud and save the returned URL in the database.
-- This ensures that user-uploaded images are reliably accessible even after deployments or server resets.
+- All user-uploaded images are uploaded to the Cloudinary `foodies_app` folder.
+- `saveMeal` function handles temporary local storage, Cloudinary upload, and database insertion seamlessly.
+- Cloud-based image storage improves reliability and scalability compared to local `/public` storage.

 ## Contributing